Jebaitedneko/dtb-recompiler-bash/README.md

 to recompile

-flashable dtb-mod.zip will be generated in drc
+flashable dtb-mod.zip will be pushed to /sdcard